-The $1.9 trillion coronavirus relief package the president signed into law March 11 includes almost $29 billion in grants for restaurants, $7.5 billion for vaccine distribution, $48 billion for testing and contact-tracing efforts and $1,400 in direct payments to most Americans.
+The $1.9 trillion coronavirus relief package the president signed into law March 11, 2021, included almost $29 billion in grants for restaurants, $7.5 billion for vaccine distribution, $48 billion for testing and contact-tracing efforts and $1,400 in direct payments to most Americans.

 The U.S. House gave final approval March 10 to the American Rescue Plan Act (HR 1319) on a vote of 220-211.
 After stripping out the proposed increase in the minimum wage from the package, the U.S. Senate had approved it 50-49 March 6.
 The U.S. House’s original version passed 219-212 Feb.
 27.

 Congress worked to get the bill to the president before March 14, when federal unemployment assistance was set to expire.
 The package includes a $300 per week supplemental unemployment bonus through Sept.
-6. The first $10,200 of jobless benefits accrued in 2020 will not be taxed for households with incomes under $150,000, under the law.
+6 (the supplement ended June 19, 2021, in Alabama).
+The first $10,200 of jobless benefits accrued in 2020 will not be taxed for households with incomes under $150,000, under the law.

 Congress added $7.25 billion to the more than $800 billion already allotted to the Paycheck Protection Program forgivable loans in the round that began Jan.
-11. As of May 13, the SBA had disbursed $796 billion of the $813.5 billion.
-Only $17.5 billion remained available to the program on that date.
+11. The program ended May 31, 2021.
+As of May 31, the SBA had disbursed almost $800 billion of the $813.5 billion.
 On March 30, the president signed into law a two-month extension of the application deadline through a separate piece of legislation – HR1799.
-That law allows borrowers to apply for the loans through May 31 and gives the Small Business Administration until June 30 to process the loans.
+That law allowed borrowers to apply for the loans through May 31 and gave the Small Business Administration until June 30 to process the loans.
 The U.S. House approved the legislation March 16.
 The U.S. Senate approved the extension March 25.
-As of May 6, only community financial institutions are accepting applications.

 EMPLOYER TAX CREDIT RELATED TO COVID CARE AND VACCINATIONS